victorbr2/Power-up-Manager/docs/index.md

 - Health/Ammo supplies

-Give the character a health/ammo boost (Max health/ammo up) or supplying him with life/ammo, Ammo can be applied as any type of resouce, like health, could be mana.
+Give the character a health/ammo boost (Max health/ammo up) or supplying him with life/ammo, Ammo can be applied as any type of resource, like health, could be mana.

 - Coin power up's